kysley/webpack-unravel-staging/README.md

 ## READ THIS
 I have extracted the core packages from my working React project.
-This means **that I may have accidently removed packages that are necessary** (but I shouldn't have). **If anything is missing PLEASE let me know and I'll push changes asap**
+This means **that I may have accidently removed packages that are necessary** (but I shouldn't have). **If anything is missing please let me know!**

+## Defaults
+- Assumes using CSS-in-JS for styling, no css extracting
+- Assumes the use of redux, react router, and the need to polyfill
+- hmr, code splitting, svg optimized loading, image optimization on build
+- gzipped bundle for your server

 ## Optimization